polkadot-developers/polkadot-docs/tutorials/blockchains/custom-blockchains/build-a-blockchain/upgrade-a-running-network.md

 Before starting this tutorial, ensure you meet the following requirements:

 - Installed and configured Rust on your system.
-Refer to the [Installation]() guide for detailed instructions on installing Rust and setting up your development environment
+Refer to the [Installation](/develop/blockchains/get-started/install-polkadot-sdk){target=\_blank} guide for detailed instructions on installing Rust and setting up your development environment
-- Completed the [Build a Local Blockchain]() tutorial and have the [Polkadot SDK Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=\_blank} installed on your machine
+- Completed the [Build a Local Blockchain](/tutorials/blockchains/custom-blockchains/build-a-blockchain/build-a-local-blockchain){target=\_blank} tutorial and have the [Polkadot SDK Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=\_blank} installed on your machine

 ## Start the Node